State of Sales Presentations Research Study

 - Overviews of Key Research Findings from each phase, which includes the study data and methodology

-- Interesting insights including the list of 12 “stand out” sales presentation mistakes that professionals identified as significantly impacting the ability to move a transaction forward or achieving their goal.
+- Interesting insights including the list of 12 common sales presentation mistakes that professionals identified as significantly impacting the ability to move a transaction forward or achieving their goal.

 - The “Big 3” – There are three mistakes’ participants self-reported committing above all others in each research project installment.